cfitrianty/minicase_in_data/README.md

 2. coding_answer.ipynb = How to do it and answer
 3. Minicase in Data.Pptx = Summary and will be presented to the user

+but sorry, the third file is only available in Indonesian :)

 And ur' Welcome :))